Tests and treatments

 - Are you allergic to certain materials (medications, latex, contrast agent)?
 Do not forget to check in for your admission.

-- You must be fasting for this treatment:
+- You must be fasting for the treatment.

 - You may not smoke after midnight the night before the procedure.